Tangail Government Polytechnic Institute: History

-Tangail Polytechnic Institute was established in 1991 with 40 students in the first year classes of diploma in engineering in Electrical technology.
+Tangail Polytechnic Institute was established in 1991 with 40 students in the first year classes of diploma in Electrical technology.
 With growing demands of mid level technical manpower home and abroad the institute has since greatly expanded.
 The institute now offers courses in seven technologies.

 Location

 The institute is located 0.6 km north of Tangail center new bus terminal, eastern side of Tangail - Mymensingh road, in front of two other government offices Ban bhaban (Forest Department of Tangail) & B.A.D.C of Tangail zone.